alexforrester/android-moshi/README.md

 Integration Tests use [Espresso](https://developer.android.com/training/testing/espresso)

 ### Moshi Codegen and Reflection
 The two samples differ only in how Moshi has been included and implemented with either the moshi-kotlin-codegen artifact for codegen and the moshi-kotlin artifact for reflection.
-The pros and cons of both are detailed in the [Moshi](https://github.com/square/moshi) repo.
+More detail about the two options are in the [official documentation](https://github.com/square/moshi#Kotlin).